Raquel-Montero/PhDThesis/README.md

 ### About this repository

 This repository contains my PhD Thesis, which was written between the years 2020-2024 at the University of Konstanz under the supervision of George Walkden and Maribel Romero (mentor: Henri Kauhanen), as well as the data and code I used.
+Any remaining errors are solely my own.

 #### Structure of the Repository